StateSmith/StateSmith-examples/multi-lang-2/README.md

 # Tips
 * using composition instead of inheritance can help here.
 We use a `bulb` variable instead of inheriting from a base class.
 If you want to use inheritance, you can use `this->` everywhere in your diagram and easily translate that to `self.` for python.
+* when choosing your "primary" diagram language, it is often best to use the most "picky" or detail oriented language.
+Makes translations a lot easier when you just need to remove info/syntax than to try and infer it.